budgefeeney/ventureforth/docs/chapter6 - smart-constructors.md

 In the [next part of the tutorial]() we'll make our world interactive, allowing players to move around.

-## Appendix: Haskell Regular-Expression Support on Strings
+## Appendix: Haskell Regular-Expression Support for Strings

 The original Haskell support for Strings is rather complex, and not particularly well documented, so I've provided a write-up here.
 The first challenge you have is to choose a regular expression engine from one of the [ten available](https://wiki.haskell.org/Regular_expressions#regex-tdfa).